A new spin on energy storage

 If the leg break hadn't happened, Veltri, who was on crutches for three months, would have never gone back to high school to finish grade 13 math and physics.
 Without grade 13, he wouldn't have been accepted into the mechanical engineering program at Ryerson University.
 And without the Ryerson engineering degree, he wouldn't have become an inventor with five patents to his name.

 But it was in 2008 that the self-professed garage tinkerer heard his true calling, after learning that Ontario was planning to introduce time-of-use electricity rates.
-What if, he asked himself, a homeowner could have an economical way to store electricity when it's least expensive and then use it as needed?
+What if, he asked himself, a homeowner could have an economical way to store electricity with energy storage when it's least expensive and then use it as needed?

 The concept of flywheels is simple: An electric motor is used to spin a rotor, which is typically a heavy cylindrical mass made out of a high-strength material, such as carbon composite or steel.